SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Anomaly_Feedback_Tutorial.md

 1. Open the trend graph for the memory usage of *Java Runtime*.

    Notice that also here, the data ends with a jump up, but a much smaller one.
-However, DataMiner still detects it as an anomaly, and since we enabled alarming in the previous step, a critical alarm is generated.
+However, DataMiner still detects it as an anomaly.
+Moreover, since we enabled alarming in the previous step, a critical alarm is generated.

    ![Memory usage of Java Runtime with relatively small jump at the end](~/user-guide/images/Memory_Usage_Java_Runtime_Trend_Graph.png)